Gary Moore: Solo career

 In 1973, Moore released the album Grinding Stone, which was credited to The Gary Moore Band.
-An eclectic mix of blues, rock and jazz, the album proved to be a commercial flop with Moore still unsure of his musical direction.
-While still a member of Thin Lizzy, Moore released his first proper solo album Back on the Streets in 1978.
-It spawned the hit single "Parisienne Walkways", which also featured Phil Lynott on lead vocals and bass.
+An eclectic mix of blues, rock and jazz, it was a commercial flop with Moore still unsure of his musical direction.
+The Gary Moore Band had toured the UK as a supporting act during 1972.
+Between stints in Thin Lizzy, he released his first proper solo album Back on the Streets in 1978.
+It spawned a hit single, "Parisienne Walkways", which featured Phil Lynott on lead vocals and bass.
 The song reached number eight on the UK Singles Chart and is considered Moore's signature song.
-After leaving Thin Lizzy in 1979, Moore relocated to Los Angeles where he signed a new recording contract with Jet Records.
-He recorded the album Dirty Fingers, which was shelved in favour of the more "radio-oriented" G-Force album, which came out in 1980.
+After leaving Thin Lizzy in 1979, Moore moved to Los Angeles where he signed a new recording contract with Jet Records, a British label.
+He recorded the album Dirty Fingers, which was shelved in favour of the more "radio-oriented" G-Force album.
+G-Force came out in 1980.
 Dirty Fingers was eventually released in Japan in 1983, followed by an international release the next year.

 After moving to London and signing a new recording contract with Virgin, Moore released his second solo album Corridors of Power in 1982.
-While not a major success, it was the first album to feature Moore on lead vocals throughout, as well as his first solo release to crack the Billboard 200 chart.
-Musically Corridors of Power featured "more of a rock feel", with additional influences from AOR bands, such as Journey and REO Speedwagon.
-The album also featured former Deep Purple drummer Ian Paice, Whitesnake bassist Neil Murray, and keyboardist Tommy Eyre, who had previously played with Moore in Greg Lake's backing band.
-During the supporting tour for Corridors of Power, singer John Sloman was also hired to share lead vocal duties with Moore, while Eyre was replaced by Don Airey.
-In 1983, Moore released the album Victims of the Future, which marked another musical change, this time towards hard rock and heavy metal.
-The album also saw the addition of keyboardist Neil Carter, who would continue to push Moore in this new musical direction.
+While not a major success, it was the first album to feature him on lead vocals throughout as well as his first solo release to crack the Billboard 200 chart.
+Musically Corridors of Power featured "more of a rock feel", with additional influences from AOR bands such as Journey and REO Speedwagon.
+The album also featured former Deep Purple drummer Ian Paice, Whitesnake bassist Neil Murray and keyboardist Tommy Eyre, who had previously played with Moore in Greg Lake's backing band.
+During the supporting tour for Corridors of Power, singer John Sloman was hired to share lead vocal duties with Moore and Eyre was replaced by Don Airey.
+In 1984, Moore released the album Victims of the Future, which marked another musical change, this time towards hard rock and heavy metal.
+Neil Carter, was added for the album and he continued to push Moore in the new musical direction.
 For the supporting tour, they were joined by former Rainbow bassist Craig Gruber and drummer Bobby Chouinard, who were later replaced by Ozzy Osbourne bassist Bob Daisley and former Roxy Music drummer Paul Thompson, respectively.